-Medicines, including Ibuprofen, are not given without written consent by letter or the Medical Consent Form or annually returned parental information form.
+Medicines are not given without written consent by letter or the Medical Consent Form or annually returned parental information form.
 In addition, every effort is made to contact Lower Prep (including Early Years) parents before administering paracetamol/Calpol for illness or headache.
-Parents and guardians are informed of medication given during the school day.
+Parents and guardians are informed of medication given during the school day by writing.
+A paper slip is given to students that have medication given by the College nurse, stating the name of the medication, time and reason for its administration.